-Troposintion 14) Words with the /i:/ sound spelt ei after c 15) Words containing the letter-string ough 16) Words with 'silent' letters (i.e. letters whose presence cannot be predicted from the pronunciation of the word) 17) Homophones and other words that are often confused Transcription Handwriting: a) Choosing which shape of a letter to use when given choices and deciding whether or not to join specific letters.
+14) Words with the /i:/ sound spelt ei after c 15) Words containing the letter-string ough 16) Words with 'silent' letters (i.e. letters whose presence cannot be predicted from the pronunciation of the word) 17) Homophones and other words that are often confused Transcription 1)Write legibly, fluently and with increasing speed by: Handwriting: a) Choosing which shape of a letter to use when given choices and deciding whether or not to join specific letters.
 B) Choosing the writing implement that is best suited for a task.
-Vocabulary /Terminology for pupils subject, object active, passive synonym, antonym ellipsis, hyphen, colon, semicolon, bullet points Grammar: Word The difference between vocabulary typical of informal speech and vocabulary appropriate for formal speech and writing [for example, find out - discover; ask for - request; go in - enter] How words are related by meaning as synonyms and antonyms [for example, big, large, little].
-Grammar: Sentence Use of the passive to affect the presentation of information in a sentence [for example, I broke the window in the greenhouse versus The window in the greenhouse was broken (by me)].
-The difference between structures typical of informal speech and structures appropriate for formal speech and writing [for example, the use of question tags: He's your friend, isn't he? or the use of subjunctive forms such as If I were or Were they to come in some very formal writing and speech] Grammar: Text Linking ideas across paragraphs using a wider range of cohesive devices: repetition of a word or phrase, grammatical connections [for example, the use of adverbials such as on the other hand, in contrast, or as a consequence], and ellipsis Layout devices [for example, headings, sub-headings, columns, bullets, or tables, to structure text] Punctuation: semi-colons, colons or dashes to mark boundaries between independent clauses colon to introduce a list punctuating bullet points consistently how hyphens can be used to avoid ambiguity [for example, man eating shark versus maneating shark, or recover versus re-cover]
+Vocabulary subject, object active, passive synonym, /Terminology for antonym ellipsis, hyphen, colon, semicolon, pupils bullet points Grammar: Word The difference between vocabulary typical of informal speech and vocabulary appropriate for formal speech and writing [for example, find out - discover; ask for - re- meaning as synonyms and antonyms [for example, big, large, little].
+Use of the passive to affect the presentation of information in a sentence [for example, I broke the Grammar: Sentence the greenhouse was broken (by me)].
+The difference between structures typical of informal speech and structures appropriate for formal speech and writing [for example, or the use of subjunctive forms such as If I were or Were they to come in some very formal writing and speech] Grammar: Text Linking ideas across paragraphs using a wider range of cohesive devices: repetition of a word or phrase, grammatical connections [for example, the use of adverbials as a consequence], and ellipsis Layout devices [for example, headings, sub-headings, columns, bullets, or tables, to structure text] Dunctuation semi-colons, colons or dashes to mark boundaries between independent clauses colon to introduce a list punctuating bullet points consistently how hyphens can be Punctuation: shark versus maneating shark, or recover versus re-cover]